 Read more: Seattle Home Prices Drop, But They’re Expected to Rise

-After somewhat of an exodus from Seattle in the slump directly after COVID started, it has regained its spot as one of the fastest growing areas in the United States.
+Seattle continues to be one of the fastest growing areas in the United States.
 It also has some of the biggest numbers when it comes to turnover in its resident population; people tend to move into, out of, and back to Seattle in record numbers.

 When real estate changes hands rapidly during a time of high demand and low inventory, prices tend to keep bumping with each handoff.
 As demand in Seattle continues to grow despite the cost of big city living, we won’t see this real estate market boom slowing down anytime soon.